wp-hotelier/wp-hotelier/readme.txt

 = Features =

-WP Hotelier is a complete booking system for WordPress.
+WP Hotelier is a complete hotel booking system for WordPress.
 Some of the features are:

 * Three different booking modes: instant booking, manual booking (requires admin approval) and booking disabled.
 * Accept payments: require a deposit at the time of booking or charge the entire stay.